About

 Larry is the wizard behind our website, computer files, public relations and bookeeping.

 Pat Horner was born in Minneapolis but hated the cold and moved to Arizona, Florida, Texas, Seattle, Paris, New York (for the art), and finally Woodstock (for the artists and the beauty).
-She has been a photographer, writer, teacher, coach, publisher and artist and now lives in Willow, a hamlet in the town of Woodstock, working on her paintings and mixed media works.
+She has been a photographer, writer, teacher, coach, publisher and artist and now lives in Willow, a hamlet in the town of Woodstock, working on her paintings, mixed media works and writing.
 Her award winning work has been published and exhibited internationally.

 Pat does the sales, art directing, editing, writing and assists with distribution of the Guide.